St. Timothy Catholic Church (Los Angeles): Architecture and design features

 The church building at St. Timothy's was designed in the Spanish Renaissance style by Harold Gimeno.

-One of the most notable features of St. Timothy Catholic Church is its antique gold leaf Spanish altarpiece.
-The history of the St. Timothy altarpiece prior to 1900 is unknown, though it is believed to have been made in Spain in the 17th century.
+One of the most notable features of St. Timothy's is its antique gold leaf Spanish altarpiece.
+The history of the altarpiece prior to 1900 is unknown, though it is believed to have been made in Spain in the 17th century.
 In the early 20th century, it was shipped from a church in Spain to Yucatán, Mexico.
 It was confiscated by the Mexican government and later came into the possession of a New York art dealer in New York.
 In the 1920s, the altarpiece was purchased by a wealthy individual associated with the Doheny Oil Company.
 It remained in storage until the 1940s when it was purchased at auction by a representative of St. Timothy's.
 The altarpiece was installed in the temporary church and later in the current church.
 When the altarpiece was displayed to the public in April 1945, the Los Angeles Times wrote:"[T]he elaborately carved gold-leafed 23-foot altar was built in Spain or Mexico more than 300 years ago.
 It was acquired by purchase from a private collection.
 An idea of its antiquity is revealed by examination of the large slabs of lumber that back the pilasters.
 These were hewn from logs with axes and then smoothed and gold-leafed."

-The church also includes two statues, one of the Virgin Mary and the other of St. Joseph, that were acquired from Twentieth Century Fox Studios.
+The church also includes two statues, one of the Virgin Mary and the other of St. Joseph, that were acquired from Twentieth Century Fox Studios, located near the church.
 The statues had appeared in the 1946 motion picture, The Jolson Story, in a scene set at "St. Mary's Home for Boys."

-The parish was the home to many artisans from the MGM and Fox motion picture studios, and these parishioners were responsible for creating some of the church's decorative features.
+The parish was the home to many artisans from the MGM and Fox studios, and these parishioners were responsible for creating some of the church's decorative features.
 These feature include the ornate gold-plated tabernacle, which was designed and fabricated by craftsmen at the special effects department of MGM Studios.
-Also, carpenters from the Twentieth Century Fox woodshop built the pews located in the nave of the church during a strike that left the woodshop idle.
+Also, carpenters from the Fox woodshop built the pews located in the nave of the church during a strike that left the woodshop idle.

 The decorative base of the church's pulpit came from the collection of William Randolph Hearst.

 During the pastorate of Bishop Ward, the parish added a mosaic wall decoration behind the main altar.

 The church also has 67 stained glass windows.
 The great majority of the stained glass windows were crafted in Ireland by the Clark firm.